 - Cooperation with existing library organizations.
 The endowment initiative will be in touch with groups such as the Chief Officers of State Library Agencies and school and rural library associations.
 It will also cooperate with the International Coalition of Library Consortia (ICOLC), including some 200 consortia of all kinds and all sizes in the U.S. and elsewhere.
 ICOLC could be a partner in efforts to create similar endowments around the globe.
 On the academic side, the endowment potentially could use the Association of Research Libraries to enlist the cooperation of libraries at large institutions, while at the same time reaching out to smaller libraries through ICOLC and otherwise.

-- Purchase of OverDrive—if this makes economic sense compared to alternatives—to kickstart the two digital library systems.
+- Purchase of OverDrive—if this is possible and makes economic sense compared to alternatives—to kickstart the two digital library systems.
 A Japanese conglomerate owns America’s largest provider of public library and K-12 ebooks.
 OverDrive is America’s de facto public digital library system.
 We want real national systems run by librarians.
 It is possible that open technology may reduce or eliminate the desirability of an OverDrive purchase.

 - Use of contractors where appropriate—for example, the provision of highly specialized technical services.
 At the same time, librarians, not contractors, should be in charge.

 - Provisions for the use of different business models while striving to balance the needs and rights of libraries and content providers.
 Funded library systems could use everything from open access to pay per access or per pages read, or minutes viewed or heard.
+Among the possibilities is the unglue.it model allowing donors to pay for copyrighted books to be online for free.
+The concept could also cover categories of books (as long as the writers and publishers of individual titles went along).

 - Respect in other ways for the private side.
 The library model must not be the only one, if we are to enjoy maximum freedom of expression.
 What’s more, the use of private content providers will be considered in the creation of open access works.